msft-mirror-aosp/platform.compatibility.cdd/3_software/3_2_soft-api-compatibility.md

 as implemented by the Package Manager in the upstream Android Open Source Project.
-*   [C-0-5] MUST attempt validation of the intent filters during the installation of the application and set all successfully validated UIR intent filters as default app handlers for their UIRs.
+*   [C-0-5] MUST attempt validation of the intent filters during the installation of the application and set all successfully validated URI intent filters as default app handlers for their URIs.
 *   MAY set specific URI intent filters as default app handlers for their URIs, if they are successfully verified but other candidate URI filters fail verification.
 If a device implementation does this, it MUST provide the